-- 5 These guidelines provide practical guidance, information and recommendations for importing and exporting countries to use when considering the appropriateness and/or scope of, as well as the process for assessing, recognising and maintaining the equivalence of the whole or a part of the NFCS at the system level. - A request for a recognition of equivalence may relate to either the protection of the health of consumers or ensuring fair practices in the food trade, or both, as relevant to the trade in foods and the conditions of trade covered by the request.4
+5 These guidelines provide practical guidance, information and recommendations for importing and exporting countries to use when considering the appropriateness and/or scope of, as well as the process for assessing, recognising and maintaining the equivalence of the whole or a part of the NFCS at the system level.

+A request for a recognition of equivalence may relate to either the protection of the health of consumers or ensuring fair practices in the food trade, or both, and include the entire NFCS or a part of a NFCS as relevant to the trade in foods and the conditions of trade covered by the request.